Upcoming Election Dates & Registration Deadlines

 - Any other reason allowed by law.

-After the election you may contact your county elections department to confirm that your ballot was counted.
+Provisional ballots are counted 14-21 days after the election.
+You may contact your county elections department to confirm that your ballot was counted.

 Provisions for Voters with Disabilities